Meighen History, Family Crest & Coats of Arms

 The surname Meighen originally appeared in Gaelic as "O Miadhachain," which is derived from the word miadhach, meaning honorable.

 The surname Meighen was first found in County Leitrim (Irish: Liatroim) anciently the western half of the kingdom of Breifne, located in Northeastern Ireland, in Leinster province, Originally, "Ó Miadhacháin, this is the name of at least two distinct septs; it is now equally distributed throughout the four provinces."

-Important Dates for the Meighen family
+Early History of the Meighen family

 This web page shows only a small excerpt of our Meighen research.
 Another 92 words (7 lines of text) covering the years 117 and 1172 are included under the topic Early Meighen History in all our PDF Extended History products and printed products wherever possible.